subfuzion/denobyexample.dev/content/en/basics/for/for_loop.md

 ## Classic for loop

-All three "initialization/test/update" parts are used.
+All three "initialization/test/update" parts used.

 ```js
 for (let j = 4; j < 10; j++) {